harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Finally to answer your question directly:

-I believe that if your CJC-1295 is modified GRF(1-29), coupled with GHRP-6, dosed as described you will achieve your goal of GH level (i.e. 4ius) and exceed both the quantity &amp; quality of those growth optimizing events that THAT equivalent level of synthetic GH will be capable of mediating.
+I believe that if your CJC-1295 is modified GRF(1-29), coupled with GHRP-6, dosed as described you will achieve your goal of GH level (i.e. 4ius) and exceed both the quantity & quality of those growth optimizing events that THAT equivalent level of synthetic GH will be capable of mediating.

 ## BEGINNER: What should I use? ...and why?
 (GH Releasing System Simplified)